freeCodeCamp/learn-bash-by-building-a-boilerplate/TUTORIAL.md

 ### 1030.1

-I want the images here instead.
+You want the images here.
 Create `background.jpg` in this folder.

 #### HINTS